naedward/coverityplugin/README.md

 ## Usage

-To use the Coverity plugin, add the following in your root project's build script:
+To use the Coverity plugin, copy the coverityplugin-xxx.jar to `lib/plugins` directory under the root project.
+Then, add the following in your root project's build script:

     apply plugin: 'clover'